Learning the Model While Learning Q: Finite-Time Sample Complexity of Online SyncMBQ: Synchronous Model-based Q-learning

 where $N^{s,a}_k$ denotes number of visits to state-action pair $(s,a)\in\gS\times \gA$ and $N^{s,a,s^{\prime}}_k$ is the number of visits to $(s,a,s^{\prime})\in\gS\times\gA\times\gS$ up to time $k\in\sN$, and $\bm{1}(A)$ is an indicator function such that returns one if event $A$ is true and otherwise zero.

 Furthermore, with the estimation of the model, we can implement the update in a synchronous manner, i.e., for all $(s,a)\in \gS \times \gA$,

 which corresponds to Algorithm~\ref{algo:sync_q}.
 Note that in the update~(\ref{eq:model-free-Q}), since we have only access to one tripe $(s_k,a_k,s_k^{\prime})$, we cannot update the iterate $\mQ_k$ for all $(s,a)\in\gS\times\gA$, which corresponds to the asynchronous update.
+Moreover, when $\alpha=1$, the above update corresponds to the online version of $Q$-value iteration.